-The MPH in International Health Epidemiology aims to provide its graduates with the technical skills to work as epidemiologists in any setting, domestic or overseas.
+The MPH in Global Health Epidemiology/International Health Epidemiology aims to provide its graduates with the technical skills to work as epidemiologists in any setting, domestic or overseas.
 It is earned in a 60-hour sequence of courses that are typically finished after 4 terms (2 years).
 The program is interdisciplinary and provides training in both the health-sciences and social-sciences.
 The department has major research collaborations in Argentina, Brazil, China, Colombia, Ecuador, Ghana, Guatemala, India, and Malawi.
 Topics related to these collaborations include: cancer, chronic disease, drug-resistance, nutritional determinants of maternal/child health, reproductive health, social determinants of health, urban health, vaccine surveillance, water-borne and vector-borne diseases.
 Internship opportunities are also available in many other countries across the globe.

 Applicants to the program should hold a bachelor's degree with a major in biology or a related area such as premedical or pre-dental studies, nursing, zoology, or microbiology.
 Those with a major in mathematics, chemistry or in the social sciences such as psychology, sociology, or anthropology will also be considered.